KognitionAI/pilecv4j/README.md

         ...
 ```

-The values for `whence` that will be passed to the callback will be either `Ffmpeg2.SEEK_SET`, `Ffmpeg2.SEEK_CUR`, or `Ffmpeg2.SEEK_END`.
+The values for `whence` that will be passed to the callback will be either `Ffmpeg.SEEK_SET`, `Ffmpeg.SEEK_CUR`, or `Ffmpeg.SEEK_END`.
 These values are synonymous with the C language stdio parameters to the function [fseek()](https://man7.org/linux/man-pages/man3/fseek.3.html).
 From the man page:

 > The [...] function sets the [...] position indicator for the
 > stream [...].
 The new position, measured in bytes, is obtained